Ukraine's power, water supplies under Russian attack again

 “We must not break down,” she said.
 “There are regions that suffered much more from the war than we did.”

-Waves of the explosives-laden suicide drones also struck Kyiv on Monday, hitting energy facilities and setting ablaze and partly collapsing buildings.
+Waves of the explosives-laden suicide drones also struck Kyiv on Monday, hitting energy facilities and other buildings.
 One drone slammed into a residential building, killing four people.

-Ukraine says Russia is getting thousands of drones from Iran.
-The Iranian-made Shahed drones that hit targets in Kyiv have also been widely used elsewhere in recent weeks.
+Kyiv’s military intelligence chief, Kyrylo Budanov, said Iran provided Russia with a first batch of 1,750 Shahed drones and Moscow has placed more orders.

 An Associated Press photographer caught one of the Iranian drones on camera Monday, its triangle-shaped wing and pointed warhead clearly visible, though the Kremlin refused to confirm their use.